Ewan-Selkirk/Unreal-Dialogue/README.md

 The above code is a small example of getting a line of dialogue from a character.
 Each time `Get Line of Dialogue` is called, an internal counter on the type object in incremented, allowing for the next `Get Line of Dialogue` call to fetch a different line of dialogue.
+For brevity I have removed any null checks, but there are many points in which you can check if the data is valid.

 ## Installation
 To install the plugin, a C++ project is needed in order to initially compile the plugin.